NVyom/9-object-detection-AI-Model---High-School-Independent-Project/README.md

 fruitdetect-Copy1.ipynb  -  My inference file, containing the code where I ran the AI model on my Raspberry Pi 5.

+Nikhil's AI Project - Object Detection Examples.pdf - These are a few examples of accurate object detection done by my final model.

 This experience strengthened my technical rigor, and I hope to hone these skills further to implement in future research projects.